 Settle Collection Agency Debt for Less

 There is a possibility you can settle your debts for pennies on the dollar.
 See How to Settle Debt with Collection Agencies.
 Some collection agencies will require you pay the full amount in order for them to delete the account.
 But keep in mind a debt collector who purchased your debt, paid pennies on the dollar for the debt — so why not benefit and settle the debt for less.
 But even if you have to pay the full amount in exchange for a deletion it can be worth it.

 All Negotiations Must Be in Writing

 All negotiations should be done in writing and all letters mailed via certified, return receipt.
 You must create a paper trail.
-Your correspondence serves as proof if you ever need to pursue a lawsuit for resolution of the matter.
+Your correspondence serves as proof if you ever need to pursue a lawsuit for resolution of the matter or if the account resurfaces on your credit reports.
 Payment should not be sent before you have an agreement signed by the collection agency in your hands.
 Get a letter on company letterhead that spells out they will remove the debt from all three major credit-reporting agencies.
-Sample Pay for Deletion Letter
+Sample Pay for Deletion Letter.

 Find out the name of an executive, manager or CEO of the collection agencies and address your pay for delete request directly to that person.
 You will have a much better chance if you can get your pay for delete request in front of the eyes of a decision-maker instead of a low-level account services representative.